maldevel/EmailHarvester/README.rst

 | |___| | | | | || (_| || || | | | | || (_| || |    \ V /|  __/\__ \| |_|  __/| |
 \____/|_| |_| |_| \__,_||_||_| \_| |_/ \__,_||_|     \_/  \___||___/ \__|\___||_|

-    A tool to retrieve Domain email addresses from Search Engines | @maldevel
+    A tool to retrieve Domain email addresses from Search Engines | @4383 (Hervé Beraud)
-                                Version: 1.4.0
+                                Version: 2.0.1

 optional arguments:
   -h, --help            show this help message and exit